-Sacred space is all about how to honour and protect your own energy.
+Sacred space is all about how to honor and protect your own energy.

 Creating a sacred space offers freedom to explore, learn, and expand; a sanctuary of safety from the demands of the outside world.